Home

 The Great Western Trail is a wide unpaved trail located in rural Weld County in Northern Colorado.
-There is a 3 mile section of the trail that connects to the Windsor Trail system on the northeast edge of the Town of Windsor, traveling northeast across open countryside and new subdivisions to the center of the Town of Severance.
-There is also a 5.5 mile stretch of newly constructed trail beginning at Cheyenne Avenue in the Town of Eaton and proceeding west toward Severance, terminating at Roulard Lake east of County Road 27.
-The remaining 1.5 miles of trail connecting these two segments is scheduled for construction in 2021, which will complete the entire 10.5 mile Great Western Trail.
+The trail connects to the Windsor Trail system on the northeast edge of the Town of Windsor, traveling north about 3 miles to the center of the Town of Severance.
+From Severance, the trail curves east, and runs through open agricultural lands 7.5 miles to Cheyenne Avenue in the Town of Eaton.

 The Great Western Trail is a mixed-use recreation trail that utilizes the abandoned rail bed of the Great Western Railroad.
 The trail helps to preserve this historic right-of-way through the “railbanking” provisions of the federal National Trails System Act.